Hackers News Hackers News

 Encrypted Data in ps1 file (Source – Point Wild)

-The data is stored as a large Base64-encoded string inside the $securecontainer variable, which the $base64reconstruction function converts into raw byte arrays.
+Encrypted data is stored as a large Base64-encoded string within the $securecontainer variable.
+The $base64reconstruction function then converts this string into raw byte arrays.

 Base64 Reconstruction Module (Source - Point Wild)